JustTagIt/DevelopmentHandbook/git-branching-life-cycle.md

 git commit -m "Hotfix change"
 ```
 ##### 3. Version Bump
-After everything checks out, the version should be bumped.
+After everything checks out, the version should be bumped using a [script](/bump_version.sh) or done manually.
 ```
 ./bump-version.sh 1.2.1 (can be done manually too) git commit -a -m "Bumped version number to 1.2.1"